Ms Sarah Rosen

 - 2010: Daedalus Foundation Award in Art History, Art History Research Fellows Project, Guggenheim Museum:

-- Rosen, Sarah Maya (2019).
+- Rosen, S. M. (2019).
 Mark Maguire, Ursula Rao, Nils Zurawski (EDs.).
 Bodies as Evidence: Security, Knowledge, and Power.
 Duke University Press, 2018.
-Journal of International and Global Studies
+Journal of international & global studies,

 Chapter in book